 37res.embeddings.float

-Support for Fused and Mixed Modalities
+Support for Mixed Content Embeddings

 embed-v4.0 supports text and content-rich images such as figures, slide decks, document screen shots (i.e. screenshots of PDF pages).
 This eliminates the need for complex text extraction or ETL pipelines.
 Unlike our previous embed-v3.0 model family, embed-v4.0 is capable of processing both images and texts together; the inputs can either be an image that contains both text and visual content, or text and images that youd like to compress into a single vector representation.